- Why Research

 Fred Hutchinson Cancer Center

-Seeking to increase awareness and improve treatment of breast cancers that have spread to the bone.
+Goal: To increase awareness and improve treatment of breast cancer.

 Julie R. Gralow, MD, is the Jill Bennett Endowed Professor of Breast Cancer at the University of Washington (UW) School of Medicine, Director of Breast Medical Oncology at the Seattle Cancer Care Alliance, and Member of the Clinical Research Division at Fred Hutchinson Cancer Center (FHCRC).